Bâan: The Boundary of Adulthood

-Bâan: The Boundary of Adulthood (bâan - 大人の彊界, Bâan - Otona no Kyōkai) is a 2025 Japanese animated fantasy short film produced by Studio Daisy and GeeXPlus.
+Bâan: The Boundary of Adulthood (Note: "Bâan" is the romanization of the Thai word บ้าน meaning "home".) (bâan – 大人の彊界, Bâan – Otona no Kyōkai) is a 2025 Japanese animated fantasy short film produced by Studio Daisy and GeeXPlus.
 The film is directed by Yoshimitsu Ōhashi and based on an original story by Garnt Maneetapho (Gigguk), with music composed by Kevin Penkin, and is one of the first projects to be created in association with GeeXProduction.
 The film premiered theatrically in Tokyo on 24 August 2025, and later premiered on Gigguk's YouTube channel on 20 September 2025.

 Plot

 Set in both modern-day Japan and the fictional world of Euthania, which are connected by a warp gate, the story follows two characters on their respective journeys.
 Rinrada Ratchamanee leaves her village in Euthania to travel to Japan, while Daichi Arai leaves Japan for Euthania following personal conflicts with his family.
 Euthania is depicted as having a mild and peaceful climate, inhabited by various fantasy races, but also home to dangerous creatures such as large monsters.